querkmachine/beeps.website/src/blog/2024-03-06-the-changelog-dark-mode-redesign-building-utopia.md

 I still have the PostCSS plugin in my build just in case, but I can't recall the last time I actually saw something that needed to be transformed.

 The discussion over [how shorthand properties should be handled](https://github.com/w3c/csswg-drafts/issues/1282) is still unresolved, and I still find myself tripping over the whole `border-end-start-radius` order thing, but other than that, I think the tipping point has been reached.
-The pros outweigh the cons and logical properties are worth using again (at least on my little corner of the web where browser compatibility isn't a barrier to revenue).
+The pros outweigh the cons and logical properties are worth using again—at least on my little corner of the web where browser compatibility isn't a barrier to revenue.

 ## Wrap up